 Put the computer to sleep manually

-- Click the Start button or press the Windows key.
+- Click Start or press the Windows key.

-- When the apps list appears, click in the bottom left-hand corner of the menu.
+- When the apps list appears, click in the bottom-left corner of the menu.

 - After you click the power button, select the sleep option.